Iranian ship carries aid and activists into waters off Yemen

 The presence of foreign activists has previously complicated plans to intercept ships carrying them.
 Israel faced criticism in 2010 when its forces raided a Gaza-bound flotilla, resulting in the deaths of nine Turkish activists on board.
 A 10th Turk died in May 2014 from wounds sustained in the incident.

-Maupin also criticized a plea from his native United States that Iran redirect the ship to Djibouti, where the United Nations is coordinating relief efforts.
-[ID:nL5N0Y34D6]
+Maupin also criticised a plea from his native United States that Iran redirect the ship to Djibouti, where the United Nations is coordinating relief efforts.

 Reuters ship tracking data showed the Iran Shahed located off the coast of eastern Yemen at 1110 GMT, heading west towards the Bab el-Mandeb strait, one of the world's busiest oil shipping routes.